-- M-Payment is ONE important factor for the success of mobile commerce. - The successful use of M-Payment solutions requires explicit respect of customers' interests. - Today it is still uncertain who will dominate the M-Payment market. - Identification is not necessary for mobile payment.
+- M-Payment is ONE important factor for the success of mobile commerce. - The successful use of M-Payment solutions requires explicit respect of customers' interests. - Will Apple Pay and Google Pay dominate the M-Payment market? - Identification is not necessary for mobile payment.